Skip to content

 • costs for physiotherapy and other therapies in hospital.

-If you have Hospital Cover, you can claim back some of these from your private health insurer.
+If you have Hospital Cover for that treatment, you can claim back some of these from your private health insurer.
 If you have Hospital Cover for the medical service, your insurer must pay at least the remaining 25% of the MBS fee.

 Doctors set their own fees for private medical services.
 They can charge more than the MBS fee set by the Government.

 If your doctor charges more than the MBS fee, you may have to pay the ‘gap’ out of your own pocket.
-However, if the doctor has a gap arrangement with your insurer, the doctor charges you under that arrangement.
+If the doctor has a gap arrangement with your insurer, the doctor may choose to charge you under that arrangement with either ‘no gap’ or a ‘known gap’.
+However in some cases the doctor may not honour the gap arrangement with your insurer, and you may have significant out-of-pocket costs.

 We promise